Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/containers.md

 Containers are the most basic layout element in OUDS Web and are **required when using our default grid system**.
 Containers are used to contain, pad, and (sometimes) center the content within them.
 While containers *can* be nested, most layouts do not require a nested container.

-OUDS Web offers a single responsive container `.container-fluid`, which sets the `width: 100%` at all breakpoints.
-It should be associated to the class `.container-max-width`** (See [Fluid containers](#fluid-containers) for more information).
+OUDS Web provides a single responsive container, `.container-fluid`, which ensures a `width: 100%` at all breakpoints.
+To optimize its use, pair it with the `.container-max-width` class.
+For further details, refer to the [Fluid containers](#fluid-containers) section.

-The table below compares `.container-fluid` `max-width` with and without `.container-max-width` and across each breakpoint.
+The table below compares `.container-fluid` `max-width` with and without `.container-max-width` across each breakpoint.

 See them in action and compare them in our [Grid example]({{< docsref "/examples/grid#containers" >}}) and [Grid system example]({{< docsref "/examples/grid-system" >}}).